Folkestone Groomers Directory

 The waterproof liner is especially important for senior dogs who might have bladder control issues.
 Without it, one accident can ruin an expensive foam core, and trust me, you can't wash memory foam.

 If your dog's a chewer, durability becomes even more important.
 Look for beds with chew-resistant covers or reinforced seams that can handle some abuse.
 For dogs with arthritis who need extra warmth alongside orthopaedic support, our guide to heated dog beds for arthritic dogs covers the best UK options for combining heat therapy with proper joint support.
-And for dogs with arthritis who need extra care during grooming sessions, check our guide on winter grooming tips for UK dogs, which includes specific advice for managing joint stiffness during colder months.

 Think About Your Dog's Age and Mobility